-DD&A expense for the three months ended June 30, 2021, increased 23 percent sequentially, and decreased 10 percent YTD 2021-over-YTD 2020.
-The sequential quarterly increase was primarily driven by an increase in total net equivalent production volumes of 24 percent.
-The YTD 2021-over-YTD 2020 decrease was driven by both a decrease in production volumes of five percent and the reduction in the depletable cost basis of our South Texas proved oil and gas properties as a result of proved property impairments recognized during the first quarter of 2020.
-Please refer to Overview of Selected Production and Financial Information, Including Trendsabove for additional discussion of DD&A expense on a per BOE basis.
+DD&A expense remained flat sequentially and decreased four percent YTD 2021-over-YTD 2020.
+The YTD 2021-over-YTD 2020 decrease was driven by strong well performance, increased commodity pricing, lower well costs related to our Midland Basin assets, and the reduction in the depletable cost basis of our South Texas proved oil and gas properties as a result of proved property impairments recognized during the first quarter of 2020.
+Please refer to Overview of Selected Production and Financial Information, Including Trends above for additional discussion of DD&A expense on a per BOE basis.